-The traditional wooden sash windows consist of two sashes sliding up and down.
+Traditional wooden sash windows consist of two sashes that slide up and down.
 The sashes are counterbalanced over pulleys by weights attached to cords.
-They are designed to slide up and down following fixed tracks that are aligned to the wall.
-The top and bottom sash can completely change places to enable easy cleaning and decoration.
+They are designed to slide up and down along fixed tracks aligned with the wall.
+The top and bottom sashes can be swapped to enable easy cleaning and decoration.

 The Various Designs of Sash Windows

 Sash windows have the advantage of flexibility in the regulation of fresh air in a room.
-They can open partially to the degree you need, thus providing you with control over the airflow through your house.
+They can open partially to the extent you need, thus giving you control over airflow through your house.

 The main components found in sash windows include: box frame, top rail, sash cord, weights, sash locks, pulley wheel, sill, parting bead, meeting rails, apron and a stile.
-Glazing bars hold the panes together and the number of panes seen on sash windows varies by the era.
+Glazing bars hold the panes together, and the number of panes in sash windows varies by era.

 In Georgian times, a ‘six over six’ or ‘eight over eight’ layout was installed.
 As we moved into Victorian times, the preferred installation for larger panes was a ‘two over two’ design.